hyoneekim/RSVP-app/README.md

 All the information collected is securely stored in a MongoDB database, enabling easy management and review of RSVP responses.

 This app was lovingly crafted to ensure the smooth organization of this milestone event, making the RSVP process as simple and enjoyable as possible.

+## Test Automation

+Test automation by robot framework has been configured and conducted.
+It checks if the app fetches/sends data successfully with GET and POST methods.
+The result is shown in its API form, which enables to follow the test results concisely.

 ![Screenshot](https://github.com/hyoneekim/guestlist-app/blob/main/Screenshot_RSVP_app.png#:~:text=README.md-,Screenshot_RSVP_app,-.png)
 ![RobotframeworkTest](https://github.com/hyoneekim/guestlist-app/blob/main/Testauto_result.png)